 No more guessing or cobbling together various bits and pieces from all over the internet.
 This is a comprehensive analysis of what the best science says now about how to fuel a vegan athlete for health and performance.

-Written by David Rogerson and published in the Journal of the International Society of Sports Nutrition, this long paper takes all the available data out there and sifts through the good and the bad, the praises and the pitfalls of a plant-based vegan diet and how it specifically applies to athletes.
+Written by David Rogerson and published in the Journal of the International Society of Sports Nutrition, this long paper takes all the available data out there and sifts through the good and the bad.
+It explores the praises and the pitfalls of a plant-based vegan diet and how it specifically applies to athletes.

 I’ll give you the highlights and my take on them.

-Unfortunately, there is not a lot of scientific research specifically on vegan athletes, so Roberson admits that some of the information has to be extrapolated from non-vegans.
+Unfortunately, there is not a lot of scientific research specifically on the plant-based runner or vegan athlete.
+Roberson admits that some of the information has to be extrapolated from non-vegans.
 Sure, vegan athletes are becoming more visible, but it’s not like there are enough of them yet to conduct widespread, double blind, replicable nutrition studies.

 But even without perfect studies, the plant-based movement is becoming popular enough that athletes and sports nutritionists are looking for answers.

 One issue is that the word “vegan” can mean a huge range of eating styles.
-Some believe that if it didn’t come from an animal, it’s fair game, while others, myself included, base their food selections on whole, unprocessed food, free of artificial ingredients.
+Some believe that if it didn’t come from an animal, it’s fair game.
+Others, myself included, base their food selections on whole, unprocessed food, free of artificial ingredients.
 In other words, “junk food vegans” and raw, microbiotic herbivores (not me!) can’t all be lumped together.

 So let’s assume that the vegans that are being referred to in this analysis are less the Oreo-cookie-and-French-fry vegans and more the whole-foods variety.